Updated on January 31, 2019

 Use a VPN

-You can use a Virtual Private Network (VPN) to shield your browsing history from the prying eyes of your ISP.
-A VPN encrypts and routes your internet traffic through a private network, making it impossible for your ISP to see your browsing activity.
-Today, ProtonMail provides ProtonVPN beta for free to all paid ProtonMail users.
-For more information about VPNs, you can see our article about finding the best VPN service.
+The best way to prevent your online activity from being collected by your ISP is to use a Virtual Private Network (VPN).
+A VPN will shield your browsing history from the prying eyes of your ISP by encrypting and routing your Internet traffic through a private server.
+This makes it impossible for your ISP to monitor your browsing activity.
+ProtonVPN has a strict no logs policy to make sure that your online activity remains private.
+We also offer a free VPN service so that everyone can have secure and private access to the Internet.
+For more information about VPNs, see our article about choosing the best VPN service.

 Don’t use email provided by your ISP